-In a two-tier model of different capacities of the human spine to produce movements, the "entire spine" extends up through the brain stem and includes cranial nerves.
-"The body" is based in the entire spine and has "pelvic parts," "manual parts," "cervical parts," "facial parts" and "optical parts."
-Personality parts have different levels of agility, slowest in the pelvis, progressively quicker with hands, neck, face, eyes and tongue, and quickest in the mind.
-Body parts interact with each other and with the mind.
-Often some parts of the personality are working together and other parts are inactive; e.g., while sitting at and playing an electronic piano keyboard, a person's manual parts and mind are working together while pelvic parts are inactive and facial parts are operating independently (perhaps expressing emotions that are not part of the body-mind model).
+I suggest that parts of the human body have different levels of agility based in the entire spine, slowest in the pelvis and progressively quicker in hands, face, tongue and eyes.
+Body parts may interact with each other through cerebellar awareness or through the cerebral mind.
+Sometimes, certain parts are working together while other parts are inactive; e.g., while sitting at and playing an electronic piano keyboard, a person's hands, ears and mind are working together while pelvic parts are inactive and facial parts are operating independently and perhaps expressing emotions.